 Yes.
 The session works well for senior leadership teams, middle management cohorts, and mixed-level audiences.
 The pre-event consultation determines the right frame and case study scenarios for your group.

-Dr. Dayna has delivered to healthcare, government, professional services, finance, education, non-profit, and manufacturing organizations.
+Dr. Dayna's training has been delivered to healthcare, government, professional services, finance, education, non-profit, and manufacturing organizations.
 The behavioral dynamics that drive conflict and erode accountability are human, not sector-specific.
 The customization makes it specific to your context.

 You'll have a pre-event call with Dr. Dayna to brief her on your organization's situation, audience, and goals.
 She handles content development from there.
 You can expect a professional planning process that doesn't create extra work for your team.